Hyperrcompute/Nodeflare-Docs/docs/terminology/terminology-connection-string.md

 - API endpoint authentication

 ### Private Network
-A **private network** in Hypercompute refers to the encrypted, peer-to-peer connections between nodes that bypass traditional internet infrastructure.
+A **private network** in Hyperrcompute refers to the encrypted, peer-to-peer connections between nodes that bypass traditional internet infrastructure.

 **Benefits:**
 - Enhanced privacy and security